bertofurth/Seagate-Central-Samba/README.md

 ## SMBv1.0 Workaround for Windows 10 clients
-In Windows 10, you may be able to reconfigure your system to allow connections to SMB v1.0 file services provided this change has not been administratively prohibited for security reasons.
+In Windows 10, you may be able to reconfigure your system to allow connections to SMB v1.0 file services.
 There are plenty of in depth instructions and videos on the web showing how to do this (search for : smbv1 windows 10) however the main steps are summarized here.

 Launch the Control Panel applet **Turn Windows features on or off**